-Altus testified that, while Hein & Associates' valuation is the fair market value of the wells, an alternative approach would be to calculate operating costs as 20% of gross production, without any cap.
+Finally, at both hearings, Altus testified that, while Hein & Associates' valuation is the fair market value of the wells, an alternative approach would be to calculate operating costs as 20% of gross production, without any cap.
 Altus stressed that this method would still overstate the fair market value of the wells, but that 20%, without a cap, is a reasonable resolution.
-(Hr'g Tr., pp. 45:19-46:16, Hr'g Tr.
+(2016 Hr'g Tr., at pp. 133:18-134:20, 2016 Hr'g Tr.
 Exh.
+15; 2017 Hr'g Tr., at pp. 56:10-57:6, 2017 Hr'g Tr.
+Exh.
 12).
-This approach would value Antero's wells at approximately \$421 million.
-(Hr'g Tr., pp. 45:19-46:16, Hr'g Tr., pp. 45:19-46:16, Hr'g Tr.
+This approach would value Antero's wells at approximately \$518 million for 2016 and \$299.6 million for 2017.
+(2016 Hr'g Tr.
+Exh.
+15; 2017 Hr'g Tr.
 Exh.
 12).

-Despite the clear and convincing evidence produced by Antero, the Board made no adjustment to the Tax Department's valuation.
-(See Ex.
-B to Antero's Petition).
-Antero timely petitioned the Court for appeal of the Board's decision.
+Despite the clear and convincing evidence produced by Antero, the Board made no adjustment to the Tax Department's valuations.
+(See Ex. $\underline{\mathbf{C}}$ and $\underline{\mathbf{D}}$ to Antero's Petition).
+Antero timely petitioned the Court for appeal of the Boards' decisions.
 In its petition, Antero alleges that the Tax Department abused its discretion by failing to consider Antero's actual and allowable operating expenses in a manner contrary to the statutes, regulations and official releases from the Tax Department governing valuation of personal property, and that the Tax Department has failed to support its valuation with substantial evidence.

-In its Complaint, Antero alleges that (1) the Tax Department failed to properly calculate the fair market value of its Marcellus wells, (2) the Tax Department improperly placed a "cap" on operating expenses, resulting in an inflated value of Antero's wells, (3) the Tax Department calculated an inaccurate "cap," (4) the Tax Department treats similarly situated tax payers differently in violation of United States Constitution and the West Virginia Constitution, as the "cap" of \$175,000 only adversely affects tax payers that have wells with gross receipts over a certain threshold; and (5) the Tax Department's valuation of Antero's wells did not properly account for the decline rate or discount rate.
+In its Complaint, Antero alleges that (1) the Tax Department failed to properly calculate the fair market value of its Marcellus wells for tax years 2016 and 2017, (2) the Tax Department improperly placed a "cap" on operating expenses, resulting in an inflated value of Antero's wells, (3) the Tax Department calculated inaccurate "caps," (4) the Tax Department treats similarly situated tax payers differently in violation of United States Constitution and the West Virginia Constitution, as the "cap" of \$150,000 or \$175,000 only adversely affects tax payers that have wells with gross receipts over a certain threshold; and (5) the Tax Department's valuation of Antero's wells did not properly account for the decline rate or discount rate.

-Antero asks the Court to find that the Board incorrectly made no changes to the Tax Department's valuation; that the State's "cap" of \$175,000 in operating expenses be removed; and that the value of Antero's Doddridge County gas wells for the 2017 tax year be set at \$421 million based on the compromise value calculated by applying the State's 20% average annual industry operating expense percentage by Antero's gross receipts.
+Antero asks the Court to find that the Board incorrectly made no changes to the Tax Department's valuation for the 2016 and 2017 tax years; that the State's "cap" in operating expenses be removed; that the value of Antero's Harrison County gas wells for the 2016 tax year be fixed at \$518.9 million, based on the compromise value calculated by applying the State's 20% average annual industry operating expense percentage for Marcellus wells to Antero's gross receipts; and that the value of Antero's Harrison County gas wells for the 2017 tax year be fixed at \$299.6 million, based on the compromise value calculated by applying the State's 20% average annual industry operating expense percentage for Marcellus wells to Antero's gross receipts.